britram/rains-prototype/draft-trammell-rains-protocol.md

 The value of the context (6) key is a UTF-8 encoded string containing the name of the context for which the Zone is valid.

-TODO: determine if Zones MUST contain all the valid assertions within the Zone.
-I think so.
-This leads (as with inconsistent Shards) to the question of "what happens if not", and defending against malicious inconsistency.

 ## Query Message Section body {#cbor-query}